icicimov/blog/_posts/2015-04-09-Horde-Groupware-Webserver.md

 root@server:~# /var/www/webmail/pear/pear -c /var/www/webmail/pear.conf upgrade -a -B horde/webmail
 ```

-Then login to the Horde admin console as the administrator user we set upon installation, go to the Configuration screen and click on "Upgrade all DB schemas" button.
+Then login to the Horde admin console as the administrator user we set upon installation, go to the Configuration screen under Administration and click on "Upgrade all DB schemas" button.